agarsev/quevedo/docs/web_use.md

     If you are a collaborator, please ask the lead of the project what each of these functions do and when to use them.

-If you manage the dataset, the functions available are of two kinds:
+The functions available are of two kinds:

-- **Trained networks**.
+#### Trained networks

 When editing graphemes, any neural networks which have been already trained and which have the task `classify` will be listed.
 When run, the annotation image will be fed to the neural network, the prediction decoded, and the new tags sent to the web interface.
 This can be used to both visually check the networks, and to bootstrap manual annotation by using the networks output as a first step.

+#### User scripts

-- **User scripts**.
-Any script under the `scripts` directory which has a filename starting with *grapheme* will be listed and available for collaborators to use.
+Any [user script](dev.md#user-scripts) under the `scripts` directory which has a filename starting with *grapheme* will be listed and available for collaborators to use.
 Please note that any code in the script will be able to be run by collaborators, so if there are potentially dangerous operations or modifications in the script, don't make it available in the web interface (by changing the name) or properly advise your collaborators.

 ## Logogram annotation